How To Slow Aging and Stay Looking Younger Longer

 We all love a fun night out or mimosas for brunch.
 While that is generally fine in moderation, alcohol can do a number on your skin.
 Alcohol can cause wrinkles, puffiness, uneven skin tone, and volume loss around the eyes, cheeks, and lips over time, which can cause you to look older than you actually are.

 The key to younger-looking skin is to drink lots of water.
-Water helps to hydrate the skin and helps it to keep its elasticity.
+Water helps skin stay hydrated and elastic.
 Staying hydrated with water also helps transport nutrients to the skin and gives it the protection it needs to stay younger for longer.

 There is both a genetic component and an environmental component of aging.
 The genetic component accounts for much less than one would think, which is good news because it means more control over your own aging process.

-At Kroma Wellness, our goal is to provide you with the most delicious, nutritious superfoods out there in a convenient way so you can make wellness an everyday part of your routine so you can keep that youthful glow!
+At Kroma Wellness, our goal is to provide you with conveniently delicious, nutritious superfoods so you can make wellness an everyday part of your routine and keep that youthful glow!